CodeNow/api/PULL_REQUEST_TEMPLATE.md

 # summery of changes
-* add list of changes made
+* list changes made in this branch

 # dependencies
-- [ ] list all dependencies (PR from another branch, deploys)
+- [ ] list dependencies (eg, PR from another branch or repo; tags or versions required prior to deployment)

 # reviewers
 - [ ] person_1